2020 Delhi riots

 The 2020 Delhi riots, or North East Delhi riots, were multiple waves of bloodshed, property destruction, and rioting in North East Delhi, India, beginning on 23 February 2020 and brought about chiefly by Hindu mobs attacking Muslims.
 Of the 53 people killed, two-thirds were Muslims who were shot, slashed with repeated blows, or set on fire.
 The dead also included over a dozen Hindus, who were shot or assaulted.
 Over a week after the violence had ended, hundreds of wounded were languishing in inadequately staffed medical facilities and corpses were being found in open drains.
 By mid-March many Muslims had remained missing.

 Muslims were marked as targets for violence.
 In order to have their religion ascertained, Muslim males—who unlike Hindus are commonly circumcised—were at times forced to remove their lower garments before being brutalised.
 Among the injuries recorded in one hospital were lacerated genitals.
 The properties destroyed were disproportionately Muslim-owned and included four mosques, which were set ablaze by rioters.
 By the end of February, many Muslims had left these neighbourhoods.
 Even in areas of Delhi untouched by the violence, some Muslims had left for their ancestral villages, fearful for their personal safety in India's capital.

-The riots had their origin in Jaffrabad, in North East Delhi, where a sit-in by women against India's Citizenship (Amendment) Act, 2019 had been in progress on a stretch of the Seelampur–Jaffrabad–Maujpur road, blocking it.
+The riots had their origin in Jaffrabad, in North East Delhi, where a sit-in by women against India's Citizenship (Amendment) Act, 2019, had been in progress on a stretch of the Seelampur–Jaffrabad–Maujpur road, blocking traffic.
 On 23 February 2020, a leader of the ruling Hindu nationalist Bharatiya Janata Party, Kapil Mishra, called for Delhi Police to clear the roads, failing which he threatened to "hit the streets".
 After Mishra's ultimatum, violence erupted.
 Initially, Hindu and Muslim attacks were equally lethal.
 Most deaths were attributed to gunfire.
 By 25 February 2020, the balance had shifted.
 Rioters wearing helmets and carrying sticks, stones, swords or pistols, and the saffron flags of Hindu nationalism entered Muslim neighbourhoods, as the police stood by.
 Chants were heard of "Jai Shri Ram" ("Victory to Lord Rama"), a religious slogan favoured by prime minister Narendra Modi's party.
 In the neighbourhood of Shiv Vihar, Hindu rioters attacked Muslim houses and businesses for three days, often firebombing them with cooking gas cylinders and gutting them without resistance or intervention from the police.
 In some instances, Muslims countered perceived threats by returning the violence; on the 25th a Muslim mob approached a Hindu neighbourhood throwing stones and Molotov cocktails and firing guns.
 During this time, stories were also told of Sikh and Hindu families coming to the aid of besieged Muslims; in some neighbourhoods, the religious communities cooperated in protecting themselves from violence.